 Basecamp.
-We love it so much, we named our company after it in 2014.
 On our website, we say Basecamp is a private, secure space online where people working together can organize and discuss everything they need to get a project done.
 See it, track it, discuss it, act on it.
 Tasks, discussions, deadlines, and files — everything’s predictably organized in Basecamp.
 But we want it to be more than that.
 In mid-2016, we decided to focus on helping small business owners manage their businesses and help alleviate growth and organizational pains they’re facing.
 Project management was our bread and butter for over 15 years.
-But we were inspired by how we, internally, have used Basecamp to run Basecamp, and we want to extend that philosophy to our current customers and scores of brand-new customers.
+But we were inspired by how we, internally, have used Basecamp to run 37signals, and we want to extend that philosophy to our current customers and scores of brand-new customers.

 So we started looking for a project management tool.
 We tried a few tools, but they were complicated and didn’t fit what we needed.
 Frustrated, we decided to build our own simple project management app.
 A few months later we had something ready, and we immediately started using this tool with our existing clients.

 Lo and behold, our projects ran better!
 We regained the sense of order and calmness we’d been craving.
 And clients noticed — they really appreciated the improved communication and organization.
 Soon after, our clients started asking us what software we were using to run these projects.
 Turns out they wanted to use it for their own in-house projects!
 So, we polished it up and put it on the market.
 On February 5th, 2004, Basecamp was born, and within a year, Basecamp was generating more income for us than our web design business, so we shuttered the web design firm to focus solely on Basecamp.
 That original Basecamp is called Basecamp Classic, and it still retains quite a few loyal customers!
 In 2012, we released our second version of Basecamp, referred to as BCX.